YakovM93/Short-Range-Oversquashing/README.md

 ## Description

 This project addresses the oversquashing problem in Graph Neural Networks (GNNs), where information bottlenecks prevent effective message passing between nodes.
-The research implements and evaluates various mechanisms to mitigate oversquashing issues, including:
+The research implements and evaluates various mechanisms to mitigate oversquashing issues, by Analysis of the two-radius problem in star-graphs with Multiple architectural of GNN variants, Transformer variants, Multilayer Perceptron and Virtual nodes.

-- Virtual node architectures
-- Multiple architectural variants (GIN, GAT, GCN, GGNN, GraphSAGE, FSW)
-- Set-based models (SetTransformer, Sumformer)
-- Analysis of the two-radius problem in star graphs

-Built with PyTorch, PyTorch Geometric, and PyTorch Lightning, this project aims to enhance GNN performance on tasks requiring long-range dependencies without information loss.
+Implementation with PyTorch, PyTorch Geometric, and PyTorch Lightning.
 ---

 ## Features